NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ### Control technical debt

-Technical debt arises due to processes or practices in the past, but has an ongoing impact on the present.
+Technical debt is a term which refers to things about the way a system is built which are not apparent to users of the system, but impact the ability of the team to make changes to it quickly and safely.
+This arises due to processes or practices in the past, but has an ongoing impact on the present.

 Technical debt:
 *	Leads to bugs and loss of reliability.